SvetlanaZakrevskaja/games-search/README.md

 </script>
 ```

 **!!!
 Make sure to have correct path to the script.
-For azino - search.a.js, for vulkan brands - search.v.js or search.v24.js.
 Remove set for redirect url if don't need one.**

 * If vulcan brands has js code in order to have a click on the buttons, change it: